KevinBritten/redirect-server/README.md

 # Redirect Server

 Monitor a site on multiple devices using webpack dev server.
-Usefull for seeing the same site on different size screens or operating systems.
+Useful for seeing the same site on different size screens or operating systems.

 # INSTALL